DavidPerezContreras/opengl_function_visualizer/readme.md

 It's a bit tricky to compile since you need the Visual Studio C++ workload, cmake, and vcpkg...
 I used VSCode as an IDE.

-I already included a compiled and bundled version ready for distribution in the dist/ folder with the function f(x)=x as an example

 Build the project in Release mode:
 ```bash